 SGM is also used for driver assistance systems.
 The 6D vision system by Daimler researchers uses a real-time implementation of SGM.
 Since summer 2013, the 6D vision system is a foundation of several commercially available driver assistance systems in production cars.

-At the RMC, SGM is used for environment modeling from satellite, aerial and multicopter images as well as the workspace analysis of robots like ROMO.
+At the RMC, SGM is used for environment modeling from satellite, aerial and multicopter images as well as the workspace analysis of robots like ROMO and for 3D modeling.
 A real-time FPGA implementation is used for autonomous navigation of flying, walking and crawling robots as well as for planetary rovers.
+The reconstruction of airborne pushbroom cameras is carried out by a specilized FPGA implementation.
+Currently we are working on a more flexible and modern implementation for our mobile robots.

 The cvkit software package is offered for supporting an easy exchange and analysis of computer vision data including images in floating point format and 3D data like point clouds or triangle meshes.
 The toolkit targets researchers as well as interested groups and individuals.
 It is also especially useful for working with the Middlebury stereo and multi-view data.